 What are dead ball situations in soccer?
 Dead balls in soccer are just another name for a free kick or throw in, or any kind of stoppage of play when the team in possession or who is fouled gets to take a kick or a throw.
 Dead balls in soccer are situations in the game when the soccer ball is dead, not moving.

 It’s a rare moment in soccer and one that your team should take advantage of; it’s that time where a plan or a set play can actually work.
-Dead ball situations are ideal times to have pre-planned set plays or even patterns to run through.
+Dead balls in soccer are ideal times to have pre-planned set plays or even patterns to run through.
 Yes, there are set pieces or dead ball situations in soccer / football were “plays” can be used to great effect.

 Strive to get something productive out of all dead balls, whether these are free kicks, goal kicks, corners, or throw-ins.
 Your team has the advantage, especially on throw-ins, a part of the game of soccer that doesn’t get much attention.
 This is that rare moment in the fluid game of soccer when a pre-planned pattern can be pulled off.

 Make use of a throw-in and try to move the ball down field or keep possession by throwing the ball to a player posting up nearby who can lay the ball back to the thrower.
 It’s very frustrating to see a team loose possession off of a simple thrown-in or not get the cross in when they have the chance from a free kick near the sidelines.

 If you have a player who can throw the ball in a long ways, use that player.
 There’s nothing wrong with this.
 If the player can throw the ball into the box or to a tall player who can flick the ball on, that’s a big advantage for your team.
 Use it.